 If you can’t consistently keep your heel down then you’re probably doing one of two things:

-The reason is because if your heels aren’t down then you’re going to bounce more in the saddle because you’re weight isn’t being pushed down so your horse is free to bounce you around.
+The reason is because if your heels aren’t down then you’re going to bounce more in the saddle because your weight isn’t being pushed down.
+This leaves your horse free to bounce you around.
 You will loose the ability to control your body.

 If your legs are very strong or you are very in tune with your horse then you may be able to get away with this.
 But if your horse does one thing you don’t expect or if there’s a tighter turn than you anticipated then there’s a much greater chance you’re off of there.

-The second of which is you have ankles that are stiff… This could be due to many different things.
+The second is that you have stiff ankles… This could be due to many different things.
 Some of the top culprits of this are ballet and tennis.
 Ballet dancers and tennis players spend an awful lot of time on their toes (especially ballerinas!) which means terrible dorsiflexion.